Project: Cold Case FAQs

 No. We do not investigate these cases.
 We publicize them and offer advocacy services to the victims’ families.

 How many cases has Project: Cold Case helped solve?

-Arrests have been made in seven cases submitted to us and featured on our website.
-Remember, though, that we do not collect tips on these cases, but instead ask those with information to provide it directly to law enforcement or anonymous tip lines like Crime Stoppers.
+Arrests have been made in eleven cases submitted to us and featured on our website.
+Remember, though, that we are not an investigative firm and we do not collect tips on these cases, but instead ask those with information to provide it directly to law enforcement or anonymous tip lines like Crime Stoppers.
 We wouldn’t necessarily know if our spotlights or social media posts directly resulted in those arrests.
 We truly believe anytime an unsolved case is back in the public eye that it is a good thing.
 We also know that we have helped numerous families by publicizing their loved ones case and generating renewed interest by local media and the public.
 To read more about the cases we have spotlighted where an arrest was made click here.

 How did Project: Cold Case, Inc. get started?